agnieszkawrona/fend-restaurant-reviews-app-stage1/README.md

   - In a terminal, check the version of Python you have: python --version.
   - Change directory to the project directory.
 Within this folder:
     - For Python 2.x type in: -m SimpleHTTPServer 8000 (or some other port, if port 8000 is already in use.)
-    - For Python 3.x type in: python3 -m http.server 8000.
+    - For Python 3.x type in: python -m http.server 8000.
     If you don't have Python installed, navigate to Python's website to download and install the software.
 - With your server running, visit the site: http://localhost:8000.